-By educating our employees with agile tools and applying agile methodologies in our daily doing, we changed the way how we as a company work together: In any project, we put our customer, their needs and wishes at the heart of everything.
+By educating our employees with agile tools and implementing agile methodology, we changed the way we work together as a company: In any project, we put our customer, their needs and wishes at the heart of everything.
 We build projects around motivated and skilled people in a cross-functional manner.
-We place competence over status and worship simplicity.
-We provide full transparency about projects and its statuses to every team member.
+We place competence over status and simplicity over complication, providing full transparency about the project and its' status to every team member.

-And most important, we deliver results frequently, gather feedback and iterate in order to follow our mission of being the fastest sports brand in the world.
-Tune in to find out more about agile at PUMA.
+Most importantly, we deliver results frequently, gather feedback and iterate in order to achieve our mission of being the fastest sports brand in the world.
+Tune in to find out more about being agile at PUMA.